The Coolest Secret Location in Each State

 New Jersey: the Cape May-Lewes Ferry

 In operation since 1964, the Cape May-Lewes Ferry is one of the oldest operating ferries in the country, providing a more direct route between New York and Washington DC.
 Connecting Lewes, Delaware to Cape May, New Jersey, the ferry offers a delightful alternative.
 “Whether traveling by RV, car, motorcycle, bicycle or foot, the Ferry’s fleet offer views of historic lighthouses, picturesque harbors, oceangoing vessels, unique seabirds and, just maybe, your very own dolphin escort!”
 Collins says.
-And if New Jersey is on your list of must-see states, check out these beautiful beaches along the Jersey Shore.

 New Mexico: Ghost Ranch